gax1985/NSCC/NSCC/Cyber Crime Survey/Oct. 26th - Cyber Crime Group Research.md

 2. Differentied b the crimes being commitied

-3. Differentiated by their targers
+3. Differentiated by their targets